WebSave as PDF

 key can be safely included in client-side code - if someone copies it, they

 cannot use it on their own website.
-The key is provided via the data-key
+The key is provided via the data-key attribute on your conversion button.

 demo